-The way of thinking about your performance, yourself, your opponent, about the whole game will determinate the outcome of the game before it starts.
+The way of thinking about your performance, yourself, your opponent, and the whole game will determine the outcome of the game before it starts.

-Trust, honesty, flexibility, bouncebackability are here to shape the performance you can believe in.
+Trust, honesty, flexibility, and bouncebackability are here to shape the performance you can believe in.

-Accepting your vulnerability, forgiving yourself and then trust your skills and yourself will give your mental strength to overcome your fears whether you win or lose.
+Accepting your vulnerability, forgiving yourself and then trusting your skills and yourself will give you the mental strength to overcome your fears whether you win or lose.

 Mindset is part of everything and it is still a stand-alone topic.

-It is there to support your technique, it is helping you to focus on tactics, it is with you when you decide what food you eat to recover faster, which ancillary sport you should do to become a resilient player.
+Mindset is there to support your technique, it is helping you to focus on tactics, and it is with you when you decide what food you eat to recover faster, and which ancillary sport you should do to become a resilient player.

 It is there when you decide to go to bed and it is with you when you feel vulnerable or among fears and you need something or someone you can trust.